neemoh/ATAR/README.md

 these steps to make sure you have the correct units even if your mesh's dimensions are as small as a few millimiters:
 * Convert it to mesh (alt-c)
-* Go to the Scene tab and in the Units section selec Centimeters
+* Go to the Scene tab and in the Units section select Centimeters
 * Go to File-> Export and select Wavefront(.obj).
 In the options set the scale as 0.01 and save.